 In many rural communities in Ghana, mud houses which once provided shelter for the extended family are crumbling.
 Poor drainage systems combined with torrential rains destroy mud foundations.
 Walls collapse, sometimes injuring those standing by.
 Traditional roofing is of split bamboo or palm leaves thatch which must be replaced frequently to prevent collapse of the entire building and allow for critter infestation.
 Families still occupying these houses are overcrowded.
 There is also a compelling need for accommodation in the urban areas caused by landlords requiring between two and six years of rent advance.
 A greater number of urban dwellers who cannot afford the rent advance live in slums or overcrowded houses which lack sanitary conditions.

 By building a community on the outskirts of Accra in Agomeda, we are able to address both the needs of urban as well as rural residents.
-The first six houses and a water well with storage tank are already completed, and more houses are underway.
+The first dozen+ homes and a water well with storage tank are already completed, and more houses are underway.

 About Volunteering in Ghana